-Executive meetings are currently being held remotely due to COVID-19 restrictions.
-This remains a public meeting and you can watch it live on our YouTube channel.
+Cabinet meetings are held at the Town Hall, Royal Leamington Spa.
+Meetings are live streamed and you can watch it live on our YouTube channel.

 Live stream videos will appear five minutes before the start of the meeting, and the recording of the meeting will be kept on YouTube for later viewing.
 Interested parties may also register to speak at the meeting.

 All meetings are public, except where there are confidential or exempt items and these are likely to be considered in private session.

-Councillors on the Executive are also known as portfolio holders.
+Councillors on the Cabinet are also known as portfolio holders.

 Several Council officers usually attend to give advice on specific matters or record decisions.

 All Warwick District Councillors receive a complete set of Cabinet papers (including confidential or exempt items).
 The Chairs of the Council's Scrutiny Committees, along with 'observers' appointed by the Liberal Democrat, Green and Labour parties also attend the meeting as non-voting members.
-Any Warwick District Councillor who is not a member of the Executive can attend as a non-voting observer and, with the consent of the Leader (who normally chairs the meeting), can address the Executive.
+Any Warwick District Councillor who is not a member of the Cabinet can attend as a non-voting observer and, with the consent of the Leader (who normally chairs the meeting), can address the Cabinet.

-Copies of the agenda for the Executive are published at least five clear working days before the meeting.
+Copies of the agenda for the Cabinet are published at least five clear working days before the meeting.

 The Cabinet agenda